tverweij/KerioIpBlocker/README.md

 **Step 4**

-Any traffice rule (must be of the kind *Allow*) that you want to monitor for abusive connection has to be logged (dubbleclick on the allow column and check *log connections*)
+Any traffice rule (must be of the kind *Allow*) that you want to monitor for abusive connection has to be logged (double-click on the allow column and check *log connections*)

 # Get an API Key at AbuseIPDB